Julien7442/ohmyfood/readme.md

 # ohmyfood

-## A restaurant web page where you can chose your can customize your menu
+## A restaurant web page where you can chose your menu and customize it

 ![screenshot of website](./screenshot.jpg)